lovullo/liza-proguic/README.md

 ## Documentation
-Compiled documentation for the latest release is available [via our GitLab mirror](https://lovullo.gitlab.io/liza-proguic/), which uses the same build pipeline as we do on our internal GitLab instance.
+Compiled documentation for the latest release is available via our GitLab mirror, which uses the same build pipeline as we do on our internal GitLab instance.
+Available formats are:

+- [Multi-page HTML][doc-html]
+- [PDF][doc-pdf]
+- [Info][doc-info]

 ## License